gwaldron/osgearth/docs/source/user/features.rst

 ~~~~~~~~~~~~~~~

     :tile_size:         The size (in one dimension) of each tile of features in the layout
                         at the maximum range.
 Maximum range must be set for this to take effect.
-    :tile_size_factor:  The ratio of visibility range to feature tile radius.
-Default is 15.
-                        Increase this to produce more, smaller tiles at a given visibility
-                        range; decrease this to produce fewer, larger tiles.
-                        For example, for factor=15, at a visibility range of (say) 120,000m
-                        the system will attempt to create tiles that are approximately
-                        8,000m in radius.
-(120,000 / 15 = 8,000).
     :max_range:         The desired max range for pre-tiled feature sources like TFS.
-The tileSizeFactor will be automatically computed
-                        based on the first level of the feature profile so that it shows up at that range.
     :min_range:         Minimum visibility range for all tiles in the layout.
     :crop_features:     Whether to crop geometry to fit within the cell extents when chopping
                         a feature level up into grid cells.
 By default, this is false, meaning